CAC-Livestream Plugin Issues

 I know have a credit card I can use, and I feel strongly that the livestreaming solution should not be under your name/cc.
 Also happy to spend some funding on this if a more robust solution would help.
 I still would like the Commons to offer livestreaming.
 Should we consider other livestreaming solutions?

-#72 Updated by Dominic Giglio almost 5 years ago
+#72 Updated by Dominic Giglio over 7 years ago

 I'll revisit the plugin code/structure and see where the small issues we've been experiencing are coming from.
 Fixing that naming issue with getting the code from Github also shouldn't be hard.